Iowa Youth Cabinet

 For students interested in serving as a member of the Iowa Youth Cabinet, click on the application link below:

 Iowa Youth Cabinet Application

 To share this opportunity, download our Iowa Youth Cabinet Flyer (PDF).
-If you have additional questions, please reach out to our Iowa Youth Governor.
+If you have additional questions, please reach out to your Youth Governor or Program Coordinator.

 The Iowa Youth Cabinet is led by the Iowa Youth Governor, who oversees the program throughout the year and presides over all cabinet meetings:

 - You must be a rising senior to apply to serve as Youth Governor of your state, and serve during your senior year.

 - If selected as Governor, you commit to attend the Youth Governors Conference in Washington, D.C. in June prior to the start of your senior year, and serving as a member of the Youth Governors Association (YGA), which meets throughout the year to facilitate national collaborations and opportunities.

 In addition to Youth Governor, here are the Iowa Youth Cabinet positions available to all interested high school students: